QuintessentialForms/ParrotLUX/README.md

 ## Installation

 ### Requirements
+* Either: a PC running ComfyUI.
+You can install it from [https://github.com/comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI).
+    * Run on port 8188
-* A PC running Automatic1111 stable-diffusion-webui.
+* Or: a PC running Automatic1111 stable-diffusion-webui.
 You can install it from [https://github.com/AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
-    * Launch with command line arguments `--listen` and `--api`, running on port 7860
+    * Launch with command line arguments `--listen` and `--api`
-    * Comfy will also be supported by default soon.
+    * Run on port 7860
 * An Android tablet with a pen stylus input (for example, a Samsung Galaxy Tab), with Chrome installed.
     * iPad and Safari may be supported in the future.